 How penalties are assessed and collected

-If you qualify for health insurance and don’t meet the exemption requirements, but still choose to remain without coverage, the IRS will collect penalty fees through your tax return for the year.
+For tax years between 2014 and 2018, if you qualify for health insurance and don’t meet the exemption requirements, but still choose to remain without coverage, the IRS will assess penalty fees through your tax return.
 This fee is calculated as either a flat rate, or a percentage of your qualifying annual household income, whichever rate is higher.

 Like any other tax, it’s deducted from your refund or added to your balance owing.
 However, unlike other outstanding taxes, the IRS is limited in the actions it can take to recover health insurance fees.